dlr-eoc/prosEO/deploy-single-node/README.md

 kubectl describe secret/$(kubectl get secrets | grep proseo-planner | cut -d ' ' -f 1)
 ```

-> [!info] Info:
-> Save the token securely.
+> **Info**: Save the token securely.
 It will be required by the planner service to authenticate with the Kubernetes cluster.

-# 5. Configure a ProseO Mission
+# 5. Configure a ProsEO Mission

 A _mission_ in ProseO refers to a specific configuration that includes key components such as users, satellites, orbits, and processor workflows.
 At this stage, the system is ready to configure its first mission.